SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) Shares Sold by Shell Asset Management Co.

-Shell Asset Management Co. lessened its holdings in shares of SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) by 30.9% in the second quarter, according to its most recent filing with the SEC.
-The firm owned 944 shares of the technology company’s stock after selling 422 shares during the quarter.
-Shell Asset Management Co.’s holdings in SS&C Technologies were worth $68,000 as of its most recent SEC filing.
+Shell Asset Management Co. lessened its position in SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) by 30.9% during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 944 shares of the technology company’s stock after selling 422 shares during the period.
+Shell Asset Management Co.’s holdings in SS&C Technologies were worth $68,000 at the end of the most recent reporting period.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, September 15th.
 Shareholders of record on Wednesday, September 1st were paid a $0.16 dividend.
 The ex-dividend date of this dividend was Tuesday, August 31st.
 This represents a $0.64 dividend on an annualized basis and a yield of 0.91%.
 SS&C Technologies’s dividend payout ratio (DPR) is currently 15.84%.